ZNguyenLe/NguyensBookStore/NguyensBookStore/ReadMe.txt

 - included the [Area("Customer")] that will explicitly define that the controller is in the customer area.
 - Moved Home folder from Views/Shared to Areas/Views
 - Included Area and Customer into the namespace in HomeController.cs
+- Included an Admin folder inside Areas

+- Finished Assignment 2 part 1 on 11/02/2021